 Renting from a Private Landlord

 If you are working age or pension age the amount you get depends on the Local Housing Allowance rate for the size property you are claiming for.
-The rates and are updated yearly and can be found in the LHA Rates 2016/2017 Poster in Related Downloads.
+The rates and are updated yearly and can be found on the LHA Rates 2019/2020 poster.